paddywwoof/pi3d_book/Complicated.rst

 Because offscreen textures can be used for a wide range of reasons the details of each one will vary greatly.
-However the Post-processing application is probably the most general this is a good one to look at.
+However the Post-processing application is probably the most general so this is a good one to look at.

 Open pi3d_demos/Post.py and, after running it to see what it does, try commenting out the lines 67, 73 and 78.
 This will basically cut out the